discretize/discretize-guides/builds/warrior/power-bladesworn/index.md

 <Card title="Extra Weapons">

-- Axes with <Item name="Night" type="Sigil" disableText/>, <Item name="Serpent Slaying" type="Sigil" disableText/> and other slaying sigils.
+- Axes and Pistols with <Item name="Night" type="Sigil" disableText/>, <Item name="Serpent Slaying" type="Sigil" disableText/> and other slaying sigils.
-- Warhorn for pre-stacking <Boon name="Might"/>, can be run instead of Mace if CC isn’t needed.
+- Warhorn for pre-stacking <Boon name="Might"/>
 - Greatsword for mobility and cleave.
 - Torch (trade CC for DPS or a fire field).